loicmarie/playground-8maVaWFU/markdowns/introduction_example.md

 ![Tictactoe](https://www.tenstickers.be/stickers/img/preview/sticker-decoratif-morpion-pour-mac-2609.png)

-Let's imagine that you are writting an artificial intelligence (AI) on this game.
+Let's imagine that you are writting an AI on this game.

-You have selected your algorithm, a minimax, or a Monte Carlo tree search for example.
-Unluckily, such algorithm need a high number of simulations and you're sceptical concerning the simulation engine you wrote.
+You have selected your algorithm, a **minimax**, or a **Monte Carlo tree search** for example.
+Unluckily, such algorithm need a **high number of simulations** and you're sceptical concerning the simulation engine you wrote.